maxbonomi/EMMIVox-Plumed-Tutorials/NAVIGATION.md

 git clone https://github.com/maxbonomi/EMMIVox-Plumed-Tutorials.git
 ````

-This repository contains the following 3 directories:
+This repository contains the following 2 directories:
 * `scripts`: python scripts used for preprocessing and analysis of EMMIVox simulations
 * `tutorials`: complete tutorials for single-structure and ensemble refinement
-* `slides`: a brief presentation of the EMMIVox theory

 The system under study is a Tau filament resolved at 1.9 Angstrom by the Scheres group
  ([PDB 7P6A](https://www.rcsb.org/structure/7P6A), [EMD 13223](https://www.ebi.ac.uk/emdb/EMD-13223)).
 The system is composed by 5 identical chains, for a total of 8335 solute atoms.